brene/docs/content/reference/simple-api.md

 * to seek forwards, use `first`; optionally specify a starting node with `after`.
 * to seek backwards, use `last`; optionally specify a starting node with `before`.

 > Consider a blog where only 5 posts are shown at the front page.
 The second page contains the next 5 posts and so on.

-> Query the `first` 5 posts `after` the post with id "my-post-id"
+Query the `first` 5 posts `after` the post with id "my-post-id":

 ```graphql
 query {